wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 I> ### Go Git It!
 I>
-I> You can do this chapter independently, assuming you have some working knowledge of Git.
-If you don't, refer to the [chapter on using Git](#chapter-git)).
+I> You can do this chapter independently as we have already implemented Rango and it is available from GitHub.
+If you haven't used Git/GitHub before you can check out our [chapter on using Git](#chapter-git)).

 ## Creating a PythonAnywhere Account
 First, [sign up for a Beginner PythonAnywhere account](https://www.pythonanywhere.com/?affiliate_id=000116e3).
 If your application takes off and becomes popular, you can always upgrade your account at a later stage to gain more storage space and CPU time along with a number of other benefits - such as hosting specific domains and SSH abilities, for example.